Establishing Credibility with Your Customers

 High profile fraud cases come with heightened awareness of the need for internal controls.
 There is also increased concern over data protection as more companies offer cloud-based services in a Software as a Service (SAAS) model.
-We can provide an objective evaluation of how well information is protected so you can show your customers their data is in good hands.
+We can provide an objective evaluation of how well information is protected so you can show your customers their data are in good hands.

 We provide the following SOC services:

 - SOC 1 Report or Standards for Attestation Engagements No. 18 (SSAE 18).
 This is the replacement report for Statement on Auditing Standards (SAS) 70.
 There are two different SOC 1 reports that can be issued; both look at a service organization’s internal controls over financial reporting.

 - SOC 3 Report.
 Intended for public use, this is a simplified version of a SOC 2 report made available for publishing on the Internet.
-These are typically offered as in incremental report in addition to a SOC 2 report.
+These are typically offered as an incremental report in addition to a SOC 2 report.